-At Lyon Park Primary school there is an assessment system which tracks pupil progress and attainment from Foundation stage to the end of Key stage 2.
+At Lyon Park Primary school there is an assessment system which tracks pupil progress and attainment from the Early Years Foundation Stage to the end of Key Stage 2.
 Early identification of children with SEND is a priority.
 The class teachers take responsibility for providing quality first teaching for all pupils in their class.
 As such, they provide a differentiated curriculum to cater for a range of abilities within their class and know their pupils best.